Fetal Alcohol Syndrome Symptoms, Causes and Treatment

 What is Fetal Alcohol Syndrome (FAS)?

-The severe end of Fetal Alcohol Spectrum Disorders is Fetal Alcohol Syndrome (FAS), which includes neurodevelopmental disorders combined with birth defects caused by drinking alcohol during pregnancy.
+The severe end of Fetal Alcohol Spectrum Disorders is Fetal Alcohol Syndrome (FAS), which includes neurodevelopmental disorders combined with birth defects caused by alcohol during pregnancy.

 However, not all children who are born with the disorder will exhibit or struggle with all the signs and symptoms of FAS.